nevendyulgerov/initialzr-app/README.md

 # Initialzr App

-Base for custom event-driven single-page applications, created with the Ammo API.
+Base for custom, event-driven, single-page applications, created with the Ammo API.

 ## Requirements
 * npm